rozek/htm/README.md

 > compared to the original [htm](https://github.com/developit/htm), this fork introduces just one little change: it adds `@preact/signals` to the Preact binding of `htm`.<br>
 > If you want to use the new standalone, just<br><br>
 > &nbsp; `npm run build:preact`<br><br>
-> and either import from `preact/standalone.module.js` or load `preact/standalone.umd.js`
+> and either import from `preact/standalone.module.js` or load `preact/standalone.umd.js` (both approx. 21.1kb large)

 > **Nota bene**: as mentioned in an [htm issue](https://github.com/developit/htm/issues/239), you may achieve a similar result with the help of [npm.reversehttp.com](https://npm.reversehttp.com) using the URL<br><br>
 > &nbsp; `https://npm.reversehttp.com/#@preact/signals-core,@preact/signals,htm/preact,preact`<br><br>